DUI Lawyers in Las Vegas, Nevada

 Contact Now

-Nevada is an “implied consent state” This means that by accepting a Nevada driver’s license from the DMV, you agree to abide by traffic rules and safety laws while driving.
+Nevada is an “implied consent state.”
+By accepting a Nevada driver’s license from the DMV, you agree to abide by traffic rules and safety laws while driving.
 If you do not abide by these rules, which require you to avoid the use of alcohol and drugs while driving, you consent to be tested for those illegal substances or alcohol in your system.

-The implied consent rules may still apply to drivers who are stopped in Nevada on suspicion of DUI, but who do not have a Nevada driver’s license.
+The implied consent rules may still apply to drivers who are stopped in Nevada on suspicion of DUI but who do not have a Nevada driver’s license.
 Many other states also have implied consent laws that are stricter than Nevada’s laws.
-In many locations, in the U.S. you can actually have your license suspended just for refusal to take a BAC test.
+In many locations in the U.S., you can have your license suspended just for refusing to take a BAC test.

 Blood test or breath test?

 Many people do not realize how error-prone a breath test machine is.
 There are numerous examples of DWI breath test evidence proving faulty.
-In Middlesex County, in San Francisco, in Boston, in Worcester County, and in countless other cities and towns throughout the U.S., problems have been found with breathalyzer evidence and DUI verdicts have been called into question.
+In Middlesex County, San Francisco, Boston, Worcester County, and countless other cities and towns throughout the U.S., problems have been found with breathalyzer evidence, and DUI verdicts have been called into question.

-You can, and should, challenge the accuracy of the breath test in your case.
-Your lawyer will request the maintenance records for the machine and the training history of the person who administered the test using the machine to see if the machine was calibrated correctly and the test performed accurately.
-Your attorney may also be able to show the court that a “close call” blown on the machine can have a large enough margin of error that you may have actually been under the legal limit for blood alcohol concentration at the time of arrest.
+You can and should challenge the accuracy of the breath test in your case.
+Typically, a good DUI lawyer in Las Vegas will request the maintenance records for the machine and the training history of the person who administered the test using the machine to see if the machine was calibrated correctly and the test performed accurately.
+LV Criminal Defense may also be able to show the court that a “close call” blown on the machine can have a large enough margin of error that you may have actually been under the legal limit for blood alcohol concentration at the time of arrest.

 For a second DUI, the police get to choose which test to give you- blood, breath, or urine- so this is really only a concern for first-time offenders.
 Just remember that whichever test you end up taking, a skilled DUI defense lawyer will understand what questions to ask and how to present a defense based on challenging the accuracy of the test.

-What is the sentence for a Nevada DUI?
+What is the sentence for a Las Vegas DUI?

 There is a misconception that the punishment for DUI depends on how drunk or high you were at the time of arrest, meaning a person who was a little “tipsy” will be punished less harshly than someone who was in a “blackout” state.
 That is not the way DUIs are punished.
 In reality, the sentence for driving under the influence will depend on how many prior DUI cases you have had in the last seven years.